KRR-Oxford/DeepOnto/CONTRIBUTING.md

 > ### Legal Notice <!-- omit in toc -->
 >
 > When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

+### Your Code Contribution

+Follow the [Fork-and-Pull-Request](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) workflow when opening your pull requests.
+Make sure to mention any related issues and tag the relevant maintainers too.

 ### Reporting Bugs